 She continued to live with the Wiesenfelds,

-working as a clerk in a greeting card
+working as a clerk in American Greetings.
+She quickly made

 In 1940 Walter

-England where his cousin Sidney Andorn, a well-known journalist,
+that came to England.
+Later his cousin Sidney Andorn, a well-known

-and Leon who were thrilled to have my
+my mother and I lived with Esther and Leon Wiesenfeld who were thrilled to have my

 mother and her little girl (me) living with them.